unnu/taxomatic/README.md

 ## Importing invoices from Harvest

 1. Before you start, ensure that all clients of your invoices exist in taxomatic.
 The matching is done by the harvest_client id.
-1. Configure the harvest client access data in app/models/invoice_import.rb.
+2. Ensure the harvest client is configured in config/taxomatic.yml
 3. Run `rake import:invoices`

 On the next export, taxomatic will be careful not to import invoices twice.